Kinda-Nefarious/my-portfolio/README.md

 - HTML
 - Github (Source Control)
 - Github Actions (CI/CD)
-- Azure Blob Storage
-- Azure CDN
+- Azure Static Web Apps
-- Xunit testing

 ## Project Goals

-The purpose of this project is to show that one is capable of developing and deploying a cloud-based website utilizing Azure services.
-Using Azure services, the website is completely managed, scalable, and economical.
-The project demonstrates how to automate the deployment process so that the website is constantly current and functional by using Infrastructure as Code, continuous integration, and deployment.
+The purpose of this project is to was to build a porfolio website to showcase myself and my projects.
+I aim to further increase the scope of the project by adding new widgets and projects contained within the website.

-This project also serves to illustrate the architecture and workings  of a decoupled web application through the seperated frontend and [backend.](https://github.com/Kinda-Nefarious/)

 ## Further Work Planned

-- Improve CI/CD pipeline to further meet industry standards
+- Add widgets
 - Increase use of security features
 - Add monitoring